Compute

 Figure 1 Save Query

 There is a limit to how many custom queries you can create.
 If you exceed this limit, you will receive a notification: "The maximum number of custom queries has been reached."
-You will still be able to run custom queries and export the results, but no more custom queries can be saved.
+Although the query cannot be saved, you can still run the query and export the results.

 8. Click Run and then view the query results.
-Only the first 4000 query results can be displayed and saved.
+Up to 4,000 query results can be displayed and exported.

-9. Click Export and select the format of the file to be exported (CSV or JSON).
+9. Click Export above the list and select the format of the file to be exported (CSV or JSON).

 Other Operations

 • You can modify the name, description, and query statement of a default query or an existing custom query.
 After you click Save As, a new query is generated.
-For details, see Saving a Query.
+For details, see Using a Predefined Query.

 • To view the name, description, and query statements of a query, see Viewing a Query.

-• To modify the query statement of a custom query, see Modifying a Query.
+• To modify the query statement of a custom query, see Modifying a Custom Query.

 • To delete a custom query, see Deleting a Query.
 Default queries cannot be deleted.